yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 ### Task 2: Perform assessment for migration to Azure SQL Database

-In this task, you use the Microsoft Data Migration Assistant (DMA) to assess the `WideWorldImporters` database against Azure SQL Database (Azure SQL DB).
+In this task, you use the Microsoft Data Migration Assistant (DMA) to assess the `WideWorldImporters` database against the Azure SQL Database (Azure SQL DB).
 The assessment provides a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-1. In Azure Data Studio click on **Azure SQL migration** and click on **+ New migration**
+1. In Azure Data Studio click on **Azure SQL migration** and click on **+ New migration**.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/Ex1-Task2-S1.png "Data Migration Assistant")